-We aligned known selenocysteine proteins against the genome using Exonerate.
-Then we checked that the generated model had a selenocysteine in the same positions as the known protein.
+We aligned known selenocysteine proteins against the genome using Exonerate, checking that the generated model had a selenocysteine in the same positions as the known protein.
 We only kept models with at least 90% coverage and 95% identity.

 Section 3: Filtering the Protein-Coding Models